tsionyx/pynogram/README.rst

 You can also install `numpy` for better performance (it's not listed in requirements to keep the package lightweight).
+However numpy does not work with PyPy interpreter.

 Usage
 -----